ucf-sttc/navsim/navsim-envs/README.md

 momentum or acceleration that is experienced from torque being applied to wheels as in a real car.

 * `[0, 0, 0]` - No throttle, steering, or braking is applied.
 No agent travel.
+* Individual Actions:
-* `[1, 0, 0]` - Full forward throttle is applied.
-The agent travels forward at
+  * `[1 to -1, 0, 0]` - Throttle is applied - forward for +ve, and backward for -ve values.
-  max velocity for the duration of the step.
+    The agent travels at (max_velocity/throttle_value) for the duration of the step.
+    Throttle is only valid for current step and is not remembered in next step.
-* `[0, -1, 0]` - No throttle or braking is applied.
-Steering is applied as a
+  * `[0, -1 to 1, 0]` - Steering is applied - left-turn for -ve, and right-turn for +ve values.
-  full left-turn, but because the forward/backward speed is zero, there is no travel.
+    No throttle or braking is applied, speed is zero, there is no travel.
+    * For relative steering mode, the steering turn is remembered in next step.
+    * For absolute steering mode, this is a useless operation.
+  * `[0, 0, 1]` - Full braking is applied, with no throttle or steering.
+No agent
+      travel.
+The breaking is not remembered in next step, thus this is a useless operation.
+* Combining Actions
   * `[1, -1, 0]` - Full forward throttle and full left-turn steering are applied.
     The agent travels forward at a leftward angle that is equal to a fraction of the max steering angle (25 degrees for the default car).
 This fraction is dependent on the length of the step in real time.
   * `[-1, -1, 0]` - Full backward throttle and full left-turn steering are
     applied.
 Similar to previous example, but with backward travel.
   * `[0.5, 0.5, 0]` - Half forward throttle and half right-turn steering are
     applied.
 The agent travels forward at half its max velocity and at a lesser rightward angle.
   * `[1, 0, 1]` - Full forward throttle and full braking are applied.
 These
     cancel each other out and result in no agent travel.
+Thus, this is a useless operation.
   * `[1, 0, 0.5]` - Full forward throttle and half braking are applied.
 The agent
     travels forward at half throttle.
-* `[0, 0, 1]` - Full braking is applied, with no throttle or steering.
-No agent
-  travel.

 #### Torque-Driven Car Physics (Agent car physics `>0`)
 The agent car is driven forward by applying torque to each drive wheel.
 The